 - Chocolate chips

-If your pancakes are burning before they get bubbly on one side, that means your cooking heat is too high.
-Turn down the heat and allow the pan to cool a little bit before making the next batch.
+If your pancakes burn before they get bubbly on one side, your stove’s cooking heat is too high.
+Turn down the heat and allow the pan to cool before making the next batch.

-If you do not want to use syrup on your stack of pancakes, there are some great alternatives for syrup you can use.
-Here are some of my favorites: honey, jam, and fruit preserves, or even whipped cream and fresh berries.
+If you do not want to use syrup on your stack of pancakes, you can use some great alternatives for syrup.
+Here are some of my favorites: honey, jam, fruit preserves, or even whipped cream and fresh berries.

-To freeze the pancakes, allow the pancakes to cool to room temperature.
+To freeze the pancakes, cool them to room temperature.
 Tear off a piece of wax paper.
 Put a pancake on the wax paper and fold the wax paper over the pancake.
-Repeat until all of the pancakes are layered in the wax paper.
+Repeat until all of the pancakes are layered in wax paper.
 This will prevent the pancakes from sticking to each other.
 Put the wrapped pancakes into a freezer-safe sealable bag.

 Gluten Free Pancakes Recipe